hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

 - "\[M\]ost other subjects in the physics curriculum are almost exclusively concerned with *linear* processes, whereas fluid dynamics leads one into the *non-linear* domain."  -- Thomas E. Faber, *Fluid Dynamics for Physicists* (Cambridge University Press, 1995).

 - As James S. Trefil has argued, many physicists end up pursuing careers in fields beyond conventional physics research, and should be educated as generalists.
 "This point was brought home to me most forcefully when I became involved in some interdisciplinary research projects in medicine, and discovered to my chagrin that I did not possess the background necessary to make meaningful contributions in many areas of the research."  -- James S. Trefil, *Introduction to the Physics of Fluids and Solids* (Pergamon, 1975; reprinted by Dover, 2010).

+- [Ben Korgen](https://physicstoday.scitation.org/doi/full/10.1063/1.1839379) argues that atmosperic science, oceanography, and geophysics are socially relevant subjects, and that physics majors are a preferred source of students for graduate programs in these fields, but that without fluid mechanics, their physics education condemns them to require remedial coursework in it.

 ### Intrigued, but not yet ready to commit?